-The full version of Defence Week Premium no.323 of 23 October 2014 can be downloaded here as a PDF.
+The full version of Defence Week Premium no.357 of 16 July 2015 can be downloaded here as a PDF.
 A separate PDF of the latest Defence tenders can also be downloaded here. more »

 The notion of acquiring new, enhanced non-lethal weapons, to provide deployed forces with greater options than through the use of lethal force, had its genesis in the 2009 Defence White Paper.
 And there it appears to have rested.
 Premium

 To manage your ADM Online Subscription, contact firstname.lastname@example.org